Solved: Windows 10 slow startup and shutdown after Windows Update

 Tweak window registry

-In addition, you tweak windows registry to force system shutdown quickly following steps below.
+In addition, you tweak the Windows registry to force system shutdown quickly following the steps below.

 - Press Windows key + R, type regedit and click ok,

-- This will open Windows registry editor, nevigate following key: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control
+- This will open Windows registry editor, navigate the following key: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control